opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     1. Activate the onion skin mode to display the painted drawing behind your current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

-    2. Select the Fill tool ( |Toonz71_165| ), set the fill type to Rectangular, the mode to Areas, and activate the Onion Skin option.
+    2. Select the Fill tool (|fill|), set the fill type to Rectangular, the mode to Areas, and activate the Onion Skin option.

     3. Click and drag to define a box: all the areas completely included in the box will be filled with the styles picked from the painted areas of the drawing displayed in onion skin mode.